-Table 744 906-14 Continued Primary Building Signs in Special Zoning Districts H. Setbacks In the Compact Context Area Canopy signs may encroach into the right-of-way up to 6 ft. and Marquee signs up to 12 ft.; however, no sign may be closer than 2 ft. from any street curb In the Metro Context Area Setbacks established by the district I Illumination

-- Halo and Internal illumination permitted - No illumination permitted on signs within 50 feet of a dwelling district Exceptions: The provision prohibiting illumination of signs within 50 feet of a dwelling district shall not apply if it can be determined that: - i.
-A commercial or industrial use, legally established by permanent variance or lawful nonconforming use, exists upon adjoining property or abutting frontage property, although zoned as a dwelling district; or - ii.
-The sign is visibly obstructed from the Dwelling District and must meet additional standards of Section744- 907.A
+H. Setbacks In the Compact Context Area Canopy signs may encroach into the right-of-way up to 6 ft. and Marquee signs up to 12 ft.; however, no sign may be closer than 2 ft. from any stree curb In the Metro Context Area Setbacks established by the district I. Illumination Halo and Internal illumination p permitted Exceptions: The provision pro apply if it can be determined i.
+A commercial or industria exists upon adjoining prop gns within 50 feet of a dwelling district ohibiting illumination of signs within 50 feet of a dwelling district shall not that: I use, legally established by permanent variance or lawful nonconforming use, erty or abutting frontage property, although zoned as a dwelling district; or ted from the Dwelling District and must meet additional standards of